Apoorv-Gaurav-Agarwal/Programming-Club--Practice-for-Interviews/Coding Practice for Placements #5.md

 -> If it is greater than high index element then copy high index in low index and double the high index.
 -> If it is smaller, then apply binary search on high and low indices found.
 ```
 Hence, for finding the correct range to apply binary search, we will take O(log n) time and for finding the element, we will take O(log n).
-Our overall complaxity will be 2*O(log n) or simply O(log n).
+Our overall complexity will be 2*O(log n) or simply O(log n).
 The pseudo code for the following:
 ```
 function search(int arr[], int tofind){
   int l = 0, h = 1;